 - Self-employed health insurance deduction: Might allow you to deduct the amount paid for health insurance for yourself, your spouse and your dependents

 If you’ve never filed self-employment taxes before, it can be a little overwhelming.
 So if you’re unsure about whether you’re doing it correctly, paying enough or getting every deduction you qualify for, it might be a good idea to hire an accountant.
-And, the fees you pay a tax accountant are usually tax-deductible.

 More on Taxes